plinker-rpc/lxd/README.md

 ## Basic Usage

-Essentially you can do any LXD operation with the single `$client->lxc->query()` method, or you can use the [helper methods](https://plinker-rpc.github.io/lxd/)  which cover all the LXD endpoints.
+Essentially you can do any LXD operation with the single `$client->lxd->query()` method, or you can use the [helper methods](https://plinker-rpc.github.io/lxd/)  which cover all the LXD endpoints.

 **Parameters & Call**